 When the names of numerous Ashley Madison subscribers were released to the public in 2015, many of my divorced clients started to wonder how they could avoid infidelity in their future relationships.
 They question their mistakes as well as their proud moments, but it can be difficult to pinpoint where things collapsed.
 Many of us get comfortable in relationships; we forget why the relationship began, and we stop trying to be our best selves.
 We begin to view our partners more negatively, and over time we reveal a much more undesirable side of ourselves.

 Although there is no secret remedy that can predict what choices our partners will make, there are specific ways you might be carrying yourself that can cause things to break down.
-We cannot place blame when it comes to infidelity, but as individuals there are ways to ensure we are putting forth our best selves to create a long-lasting, thriving relationship.
+We cannot place blame when it comes to infidelity, but as individuals there are ways to ensure we are putting forth our best selves to create a long-lasting, thriving relationship and help avoid infidelity.

 This step might seem incredibly difficult as we juggle the demands and let downs that the day brings.
 When women feel they cannot rely on their partner to help out with the large load they so often carry, they can begin to nag repeatedly.
 Men are not motivated to change when they are approached this way, as they feel disrespected and unacknowledged.
 This can quickly lead to resentment and distance.
 What does your partner do that you do appreciate?
 How can you show gratitude for everything your partner does right?
 Share this with them daily, and watch as the dynamic quickly shifts.
 It would be difficult to leave a relationship when you feel constant support, respect, and appreciation.